seunggookim/manymusic-stim/index.md

 # ManyMusic-Stim: An Open-access Music Audio Dataset for Human Experiments on Musical Emotions

-We presents the `ManyMusic-Stim` dataset[^1], which is an open-access music audio dataset designed for human experiments on musical emotions.
+We[^1] presents the `ManyMusic-Stim` dataset, which is an open-access music audio dataset designed for human experiments on musical emotions.

 ## 🤔Another music dataset, why?
 Psychological and neuroscientific research on music-evoked emotions has been constrained by limitations in stimulus selection.
 Common issues include artificially manipulated stimuli, copyright restrictions preventing data sharing, narrow genre sampling, and experimenter bias.
 The ManyMusic-Stim dataset addresses these challenges by offering a large-scale, open-access collection of music audio files curated to ensure diverse representation across genres and styles.